8 min read

 NEUROLOGICAL BASELINE: RECORDED.

 He took a breath and stepped forward.
 Beneath the polished floor, sensors he couldn't see were already taking notes.
 A calibration plate charted his gait, the micro-distribution of his weight, the small adjustments his body made without asking him first.
 The doorframe he'd passed through contained cameras that read his temperature, the flush of blood moving through his face.
-Directional microphones overhead had filed his breathing pattern, slightly elevated, held controlled by will rather than ease.
+Directional microphones overhead had filed his breathing pattern, slightly elevated, controlled by will rather than ease.

 He walked deeper into the building.
-The doors behind him made no sound at all.